KLM Cityhopper Flight 433: Accident

 The aircraft took off from Runway 24 at Schiphol Airport at 14:19 local time, with the captain as the pilot flying.
-At 14:30, the pilots received a false warning of low oil pressure in the right engine, caused by a short circuit.
-While the first officer consulted the emergency checklist, the captain unilaterally set the right engine's power to idle, probably to reduce the risk of damage.
+At 14:30, as the aircraft was climbing through 16,500 feet, the pilots observed a warning light indicating low oil pressure in the right engine.
 However, the oil pressure gauge was still showing above 30 psi, indicating that oil pressure was within safe limits and the warning was false.
-The checklist recommended continuing normal flight operations under the circumstances.
+While the first officer consulted the emergency checklist, the captain unilaterally set the right engine's power to idle, probably to reduce the risk of engine damage.
+The checklist recommended continuing normal flight operations under the circumstances, because the oil pressure gauge took priority over the warning light.

 However, the captain did not return the engine to the previous throttle setting, leaving the aircraft effectively flying on one engine.
+The first officer was not aware that the captain had reduced the power setting on the right engine.
+Both pilots observed a low oil pressure indication on the right engine, but failed to recognize that the low oil pressure indication would be normal with a reduced engine power setting.
 As the Saab approached flight level 170 (17,000 feet), the loss of power degraded the aircraft's climb performance.
-The crew misinterpreted this, and decreasing oil pressure from the retarding right engine, as confirmation that the engine was faulty.
+The crew misinterpreted this and the decreasing oil pressure from the retarding right engine, as confirmation that the engine was faulty.
 A Pan-Pan call was made at 14:33, requesting to return to Schiphol.